jsalignon/cactus/docs/2_Install/Containers.md

 The largest containers are so-called "mulled containers".
 These are [Biocontainers](https://biocontainers-edu.readthedocs.io/en/latest/introduction.html) created via the [multi-package-containers tool](https://github.com/BioContainers/multi-package-containers).
 These are useful in processes were multiple tools are required.

 Downloading all containers uses 4 Gb of disk space in total.
 The download of all containers happens automatically the first time Cactus is run.
-The parameter **//TO DO//** should be set to indicate in which directory the containers should be downlaoded.
+The parameter *singularity_containers_path* set in the *./.cactus.config* file should be set to indicate in which directory the containers should be downlaoded.

 Here is the detail of the containers used and their size: